MIRA | 2016

 Every conversation was like this.
-But further, even the overtly descriptive prose outside of dialogue were far too exact, and therefore unnatural and awkward and unpleasant to process with my brain-thing.
+But further, even the overtly descriptive prose outside of dialogue was far too exact and therefore unnatural and awkward and unpleasant to process with my brain-thing.

-The main character of Jana was entirely unlikable, and so flat in every aspect, that she dragged the story down instead of propping it up.
+The main character of Jana was totally unlikeable and so flat in every aspect, that she dragged the story down instead of propping it up.
 For me, even if the plot is slim, a robust main character can fill in the gaps and create a better story.
-Here, however, Jana was so spiritless and mechanical that she actually slowed down the more interesting parts of the story.
+Here, however, Jana was so spiritless and mechanical that she actually slowed down the more interesting parts that managed to exist.

 She was unemotional, even in the face of emotional stressors.
 She was monotone and wrapped up so tightly that knowing anything about her, besides the pieces of facts dropped here and there, was impossible.
 And because of this, the motivations for her actions were hard to understand and left aspects of the story feeling disjointed.

 Will I continue with this series?
 Probably not.
-There were times when I stopped reading this book, put it away on my night table, and actually forgot I was reading it.
+There were times when I stopped reading this book, put it away and actually forgot I was reading it.
 That doesn’t bode terribly well for my future interest in the rest of the trilogy.

 When a high-ranking head of the migration board is found shot to death in his living room, there is no shortage of suspects, including his wife.
 But no one expects to find the mysterious child-sized handprint in the childless home.

 Public prosecutor Jana Berzelius steps in to lead the investigation.
 Young and brilliant but emotionally cold, Berzelius, like her famous prosecutor father, won’t be swayed by the hysterical widow or intimidated by the threatening letters the victim had tried to hide.
 Jana is steely, aloof, impenetrable.
 That is, until the boy…